-Visiting Buenos Aires isn’t about checking off a list of landmarks.
+Visiting Buenos Aires isn’t about checking off a list of landmarks, it’s about the barrios.

-The neighborhoods in Buenos Aires are what make this city what it is and the best way to experience it is by wandering the streets, getting lost, and sitting and people watching in the cafes.
+The neighborhoods in Buenos Aires are what make this city what it is and the best way to experience this city is by wandering its streets and letting yourself getting lost.

-Wondering where to stay or just want to know which barrios to explore?
+Are you wondering where to stay in Buenos Aires or just want to know which areas of the city to explore?

-This Buenos Aires neighborhood guide will leave you prepared to choose and plan your stay here.
+This local’s guidewill leave you prepared to choose and plan your stay in the best neighborhoods in Buenos Aires.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.